Ultrasound Therapy for Arthritis

 Safety

-Ultrasound therapy is Considered safe when administered by trained professionals and it poses minimal risk of adverse effects when used appropriately.
+Ultrasound therapy is considered safe when administered by trained professionals and it poses minimal risk of adverse effects when used appropriately.
+It involves no radiation or invasive procedures, ensuring comfort and safety for all age groups.

 Adjunct to Other Treatments

 Side effects of therapeutic ultrasound are generally mild and rare.
 They may include temporary skin redness or warmth at the treatment site.
-In some cases it may leave bruises based on the intensity of the therapy.
-Proper technique and adjustment of intensity minimize these risks.
+In some cases, it may leave bruises based on the intensity of the therapy.
+Proper technique and adjustment of intensity minimise these risks.

-Ultrasound therapy is safe in most cases under supervision of trained professionals.
-In cases such as skin issues, risk of blood coagulation, sensitive skin, it is advisable to be cautious.
+Ultrasound therapy is safe in most cases under the supervision of trained professionals.
+In cases such as skin issues, risk of blood coagulation, and sensitive skin, it is advisable to be cautious.

 It always helps to be transparent with the doctor and share all your medical history to prevent any misdiagnosis or treatment.